MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-filtergroup-method.md

 When you select a filter group, subsequent filter settings by the [SetFilter Method (Record)](record-setfilter-method.md) or the [SetRange Method (Record)](record-setrange-method.md) apply to that group.

 All groups are active at all times.
-The only way to a group is to remove the filters set in that group.
+The only way to turn off a group is to remove the filters set in that group.

 Filters in different groups are all effective simultaneously.
 For example, if in one group, a filter is set on customer numbers 1000 to 2000, while in another group, a filter is set on customer numbers 1800 to 3000, then only numbers in the range 1800 to 2000 are visible.